USEPA/sensortoolkit/README.md

 ****
 ## Installation <a name="install"></a>
-__Under construction.__

 Recommended Software:
 * [Anaconda](https://www.anaconda.com/) distribution of Python
   * Package management including version control and dependency installation with `conda`
   * Spyder IDE for running scripts and visualizing datasets
+* [git](https://git-scm.com/) or a git client that allows for interfacing with git, downloading online repositories, and pushing suggested changes to the repository codebase.

 Steps to get started using SensorEvaluation:
-* Clone the Sensor Evaluation repository.
+1. Clone the Sensor Evaluation repository.
 There are a couple ways this can be done, either via a program with a UI like SourceTree or via terminal command.
 For users just getting starting with how to use Git, Bitbucket has a tutorial [webpage](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone?utm_campaign=learn-git-clone&utm_medium=in-app-help&utm_source=stash) on how to clone repositories that may be helpful.
-* There are a number of python library dependencies that the Sensor Evaluation library will need to work properly.
-If users have an environment management system like Conda installed (included in Anaconda distriubtions of Python), users may wish to create a virtual environment for installing the dependencies required by the Sensor Evaluation Library.
+2. There are a number of python library dependencies that the Sensor Evaluation library will need to work properly.
+If users have an environment management system like Conda installed (included in Anaconda distributions of Python), users may wish to create a virtual environment for installing the dependencies required by the Sensor Evaluation Library.
 The benefit of a virtual environment is that software package versions required by the Sensor Evaluation Library won't override package versions in the default base environment; a virtual environment creates a walled garden where users can install the packages and the package versions they require without changing the state or version of packages installed in the base environment.
-* Install dependencies with `pip install -r requirements.txt`
+3. Once the library has been downloaded and users have an installation of Python, navigate to the location of the SensorEvaluation library and copy the folder path.
+If users have Anaconda installed, search for ‘Anaconda Prompt’ from the task bar search and open an instance.
+  * Type `cd path/to/sensorevaluation` where `path/to/sensorevaluation` is replaced by the full path previous copied to the clipboard.
+Press enter and the prompt will change directories to the `sensorevaluation` folder.
+  * Type `pip install –r requirements.txt --user` to install the various libraries required by SensorEvaluation.

 ****
 ## Using SensorEvaluation <a name="use"></a>